sariket007/Free-Range-Code-Challenge/README.md

 # Plugin Installtion
-Clone the repo in wordpress plugin in folder and just activate. can run composer update from plugin root directory.
+Clone the repo in wordpress plugin in folder and just activate. run composer update from plugin directory.

 # Features
 A custom post type 'books' will be added.